 Software And Business Tools

 If you are using software to run your real estate business, the purchase is fully deductible, which includes lead generation subscription services such as customer relationship management (CRM) software.
-Top tools such as QuickBooks, Sage, NetSuite not only ease the process of accounting, but also makes tax season hassle-free to a greater extent.
+Top tools such as QuickBooks, Sage, and NetSuite not only ease the accounting process but also make tax season hassle-free to a greater extent.

 - Other Business Software

 You are missing out if you haven’t looked into hiring a virtual assistant through Upwork, Fiver, or Myoutdesk.
 Many skilled workers are willing to take many tasks off your plate, some more specialized than others.

 Bookkeeping is an excellent example of this.
 If you aren’t good with numbers and don’t want to learn the ins and outs of learning Quickbooks or another bookkeeping software, consider hiring a virtual bookkeeper.
 It’s safe, simple, and relatively inexpensive if your finances aren’t too complicated.

 You can also use virtual assistants for administrative-type duties like data entry, social media, filing paperwork, website management, etc.

 Many virtual assistants work for $4-10 / hour, with $10 being very specialized workers, mostly with degrees.

 - Family Wages